 Calculating the Income Required for a Mortgage

-Begin by entering the desired loan amount, expected mortgage rate and length of the loan in the spaces provided.
-As you do, you'll notice that the required income and a calculation of the monthly mortgage payment immediately appear in the blue box at the top of the calculator
+Begin by entering the desired loan amount, expected mortgage rate, and loan length in the spaces provided.
+You'll notice that the required income and a calculation of the monthly mortgage payment immediately appear in the blue box at the top of the calculator.

-Note that the loan amount and interest rate can be adjusted by using the sliding indicators; left-click and hold on the green triangles to adjust the figures.
-As you do, the required income level and monthly mortgage payment will change as well.
+Note that you can adjust the loan amount and interest rate by using the sliding indicators; left-click and hold on the green triangles to adjust the figures.
+As you do, the required income level and monthly mortgage payment will immediately change as well.

-The calculator also lets you enter information for monthly debt liabilities and housing expenses, and to view how the required income would vary across a range of interest rates.
-These sections may be displayed or hidden by using the plus (+) or minus (-) symbols at the right side of the column.
+The calculator also lets you enter information for monthly liabilities and housing expenses.
+These sections may be displayed or hidden by using the plus ( ) or minus (-) symbols on the right side of the column.

-This is where you would enter figures for the minimum monthly payments you must make for such things as auto loans, credit cards, student loans, child support and other obligations.
-Enter the minimum that is required and not any higher amount you might voluntarily make.
+Monthly liabilities is where you enter figures for the minimum monthly payments you must make for auto loans, credit cards, student loans, child support and other obligations.
+Enter the minimum required and not any higher amount you might voluntarily make.

-Note that these are for debts and other payments you are legally required to make; don't enter such things as utility payments, cable or satellite TV, Internet service or other recurring expenses.
+Note: Monthly liabilities is for debts and other payments you are legally required to make; don't enter utility payments, cable or satellite TV, Internet service or other recurring expenses.

 Just as with the loan amount and interest rate, you can adjust these figures using the sliding triangles and the required income and monthly loan payments in the blue box will change immediately.

-These are the costs that are typically billed as part of your monthly mortgage payment: property taxes, homeowner's insurance, homeowner's association fees or dues, and private mortgage insurance (PMI).
+Here is where you enter the additional costs that are typically billed as part of your monthly mortgage payment: property taxes, homeowner's insurance, homeowner's association fees or dues, and private mortgage insurance (PMI) or FHA mortgage insurance, if applicable.
 Use the worksheet indicated to enter estimates for those figures.

-You will only need to enter figures for homeowner's association fees if you are planning to buy a condominium, co-op, a home in a planned unit development or similar cooperative arrangement.
-You will only need to pay for PMI if you make a down payment of less than 20 percent of the home's value.
+Note: You will only need to pay for mortgage insurance if you make a down payment of less than 20% of the home's value.